2018 BD

 is a small asteroid and near-Earth object of the Apollo group, approximately 2–6 m in diameter.
-It was first observed on 18 January 2018, by astronomers of the Catalina Sky Survey at Mount Lemmon Observatory, Arizona, United States, just hours before passing about 0.10 lunar distances of the Earth.
+It was first observed on 18 January 2018, by astronomers of the Catalina Sky Survey at Mount Lemmon Observatory, Arizona, United States, just hours before passing about 0.10 lunar distances from the Earth.

 Orbit and classification

 2018 BD is an Apollo asteroid.
 It orbits the Sun at a distance of 0.75–1.36 AU once every 13 months (395 days; semi-major axis of 1.05 AU).
 Its orbit has an eccentricity of 0.29 and an inclination of 2° with respect to the ecliptic.

 The object has an exceptionally low minimum orbital intersection distance with Earth of 0.000006019 AU, or 0.002 lunar distances.